Sustaining our environment

 - Take nothing but pictures.
 Leave nothing but footprints.

 - Encourage public transport or car sharing whenever possible.

 - Support local businesses so that money spent in the community ends up in the local community.

 - Personally support and encourage others to support local charities (Edale Mountain Rescue & Wildlife Trusts) and national charities where applicable (BMC Access and Conservation Trust (ACT), John Muir Trust, National Trust and RSPB).

 - Operate our office as sustainably as possible.

-We are immensely proud that our efforts have been recognised by others and that we have been awarded the Environmental Quality Mark.
+We are immensely proud that our efforts have been recognised (and independently audited) by others and that we have been awarded the Environmental Quality Mark.

 How you can help

 Before you arrive.
 Buy that expensive outdoor kit sustainably.
 Choose companies that take their social responsibility seriously.
 Use rechargeable batteries and a reusable water bottle.